Brown Political Review: Present

 The magazine features the original writing and reporting of students at Brown.
 Staff writers and columnists contribute daily to BrownPoliticalReview.org, while a quarterly print edition features articles developed through student pitches selected anonymously by BPRs editorial board.

 BPRs 2013 media panel, "Investigative Journalism in the Age of Polarization."
 From left: Tracy Breton, David Rohde, Chris Hayes, Dana Goldstein.

 The magazine is also known for its extensive interviews section featuring notable political figures including World Bank President Jim Yong Kim; Grover Norquist, founder of Americans for Tax Reform; former governor and presidential candidate Howard Dean; Tom Donohue, CEO of the U.S. Chamber of Commerce; and numerous senators and governors.
 The magazine has also interviewed prominent journalists, including Arianna Huffington, Ezra Klein, Tucker Carlson, David Frum, Sebastian Junger and Josh Marshall.
 BPR's filmed feature interviews include Governor Lincoln Chafee and MSNBC's Chris Hayes.

 In October 2013, BPR hosted its first alumni panel in conjunction with Brown University, titled "Investigative Journalism in the Age of Polarization."
 The panel featured journalists Chris Hayes, David Rohde, and Dana Goldstein.

 In 2018, BPR started a radio podcast that publishes regularly on SoundCloud and iTunes.

 Staff

 Brown Political Review has a staff of over 215 students, making it one of the largest student organizations at Brown.
 It is also the largest political publication in the Ivy League.
 Staff members contribute to eight different boards: editorial, interviews, business, multimedia, creative, copy editorial, data, and web.
-The current executive team is made up of Editors in Chief Amina Fayaz and Elliot Smith, Chiefs of Staff Grace Leclerc and Jordan Lac, Chief Operating Officers John Lee and Manav Musunuru, and Chief Copy Editors Renee Kuo and Tiffany Eddy.
+The current executive team is made up of Editors in Chief Mitsuki Jiang and Julianna Muzyczyszyn, Chiefs of Staff Tiziano Pardo and Guilherme Sequeira, Chief Operating Officers Siyuan (Michael) Shui and Will Thomas, and Chief Copy Editors Vivian Chute & Nicholas Clampitt.

 Writers have had commentary featured and included on Fox News, MSNBC, Huffington Post and Slate.